Azure/alz-terraform-accelerator/docs/wiki/[User-Guide]-Starter-Module-Complete.md

 The `hubnetworking` module is used to deploy connectivity resources such as Virtual Networks and Firewalls.
 This module can be extended to deploy multiple Virtual Networks at scale, Route Tables, and Resource Locks.
 For more information on the module itself see [here](https://github.com/Azure/terraform-azurerm-hubnetworking).

-### `vnet-gateway`
+### `avm-ptn-vnetgateway`

-The `vnet-gateway` module is used to deploy a Virtual Network Gateway inside your Virtual Network.
+The `avm-ptn-vnetgateway` module is used to deploy a Virtual Network Gateway inside your Virtual Network.
 Further configuration can be added (depending on requirements) to deploy Local Network Gateways, configure Virtual Network Gateway Connections, deploy ExpressRoute Gateways, and more.
-Additional information on the module can be found [here](https://github.com/Azure/terraform-azurerm-vnet-gateway).
+Additional information on the module can be found [here](https://github.com/Azure/terraform-azurerm-avm-ptn-vnetgateway).

 ## Inputs